izmirli/wp-plugin-run-log/run-log/readme.txt

 8. STRAVA embed.

 == Changelog ==

+= 1.7.0 =
+* New Widget for displaying activities totals.

 = 1.6.0 =
 * Adding gear and goal summery data to their archive page (in thems that display term description).